akka/akka/akka-docs/src/main/paradox/stream/operators/Compression/gzip.md

 will SYNC_FLUSH after every @apidoc[akka.util.ByteString] so that it is guaranteed that every @apidoc[akka.util.ByteString] coming out of the flow can be fully decompressed without waiting for additional data.
 This may come at a compression performance cost for very small chunks.

+Use the overload with the `level:Int` parameter to control the compression level.

 ## Reactive Streams semantics